achankra/cnpe/lesson3/README.md

-# Lesson 3 – IaC Guardrails with Fast Feedback (bad → good → better → best)
+# Lesson 3 – IaC Validation Demo

 This lesson demonstrates how **platform guardrails** improve infrastructure quality and security *before* code reaches CI/CD or production.
+We will see guardrails with Fast Feedback (bad → good → better → best)

-Instead of committing code live during a demo, this repo contains **multiple versions of the same intent**, showing how automated checks progressively guide engineers toward safer defaults.
+Instead of committing code live during a demo (with pre-commit option), this repo contains **multiple versions of the same intent**, showing how automated checks progressively guide engineers toward safer defaults.

----

 ## Learning Objectives